Iliad: The Death of Patroclus (Books 16–18)

 Patroclus leads the Myrmidons into battle and arrives as the Trojans set fire to the first ships.
 The Trojans are routed by the sudden onslaught, and Patroclus begins his assault by killing Zeus's son Sarpedon, a leading ally of the Trojans.
-Patroclus, ignoring Achilles' command, pursues and reaches the gates of Troy, where Apollo himself stops him.
-Patroclus kills Hector's brother Cebriones, is set upon by Apollo and Euphorbos, and is finally killed by Hector.
+Patroclus, ignoring Achilles's command, pursues and reaches the gates of Troy, where Apollo himself stops him.
+Patroclus kills Hector's charioteer Cebriones, is weakened by Apollo and Euphorbos, and is finally killed by Hector.